 - Honestly discuss how to facilitate a return to work

-- Seek our advice early to minimise complications or disputes
+- Seek our advice early to minimise complication or disputes

-At Parrott & Coales, our highly experienced team of employment lawyers will keep you up to date with the new rules and advise you on how to draw up sickness policies in accordance with the law, as well as offering expert legal advice on how to proceed with a dispute.
+At Parrott & Coales, our highly experienced team of employment lawyers will keep you up to date with best practice and advise you on how to draw up sickness policies in accordance with the law, as well as offering expert legal advice on how to deal with a dispute.

-However sympathetic your approach, you may find yourself in dispute with an employee during their sickness absence, or even facing a disability discrimination claim, if for instance, your employee believes that you have not made reasonable adjustments to enable them to return to work.
+However sympathetic your approach, you may find yourself in dispute with an employee during their sickness absence, or even dealing with issues and discrimination.

 Please contact us now if you need advice on drafting a new sickness absence policy, or if you are involved in a dispute.
 Our advice could save you a great deal of money, time and stress.